awslabs/aws-sdk-swift/reference/0.x/AWSServiceCatalog/ServiceCatalogClient.md

 ### `updateProvisionedProduct(input:completion:)`

 Requests updates to the configuration of the specified provisioned product.
 If there are tags associated with the object, they cannot be updated or added.
 Depending on the specific updates requested, this operation can update with no interruption, with some interruption, or replace the provisioned product entirely.
-You can check the status of this request using DescribeRecord.
+You can check the status of this request using \[DescribeRecord\].

 ``` swift
 public func updateProvisionedProduct(input: UpdateProvisionedProductInput, completion: @escaping (ClientRuntime.SdkResult<UpdateProvisionedProductOutputResponse, UpdateProvisionedProductOutputError>) -> Void)